goderich/dissertation/dissertation.md

 | **mas**kakaruʔ   | **pəsi**kakaruʔ**an** | 'to talk, to chat'  |
 | **mas**tatail    | **pəsi**tatayl**an**  | 'to jump'           |

-Since reduction operates on the fourth-to-last vowel and does not affect infixed, it requires a long enough stem to demonstrate.
+Since reduction operates on the fourth-to-last vowel and does not affect infixes, it requires a long enough stem to demonstrate.
 The first three rows show reduction in 3-, 4-, and 5-syllable stems.
 In AV forms of 3-syllable stems (e.g. *h**um**icuwaʔ*), the fourth-to-last vowel is in the infix, and so the reduction does not apply.
 By adding a monosyllabic suffix to the root (*həcuwal**un***, note the alternating consonant), the fourth-to-last vowel is now in the root and is reduced.
 However, since it is in the leftmost syllable, there is no way to resyllabify this word, and the vowel is left as a surface schwa.

 In longer stems (or with longer prefixes), the weakened vowel will no longer be in the leftmost syllable, and will be therefore completely deleted, with resyllabification taking place.
 Here I analyze the stem of 'to be able' as *ʔanahuway*, assuming that underlyingly all the vowels are present in the stem.
 This stem is long enough to undergo reduction in both prefixed and suffixed forms, but the vowel that is weakened is different in the two cases.
 After weakening, the word is resyllabified, and the final result contains a non-final closed syllable.